stevevance/open-gov-hack-night/_posts/events/2024-12-03-windy-civi.md

   - events
 links:
 title: "Online: Windy Civi"
-description: "Hear from one of Chi Hack Night's own breakout groups, Windy Civi, a tool to help you engage with the the legislation that impacts you.
-Additional description coming soon."
+description: "Windy Civi is a Chi Hack Night breakout group with a focus to help citizens stay updated and engaged on active legislation.
+They recently released their open source app, with a support for Chicago, Illinois, and Federal locales.
+They will talk through how they hope it will help achieve the goal of having a better informed & influential citizens."
 speakers:
+ - Sartaj Chowdhury (he/him)
+ - Marissa Heffler (she/her)
 image: /images/events/615-windy-civi.jpg
 image_credit:
 date: 2024-12-03T19:00:00-06:00